y-board/light-the-y/_modules/microphone.md

 ## Exploration

 1. Update the example above to record audio for 10 seconds instead of 5 seconds.
+How do you know when the recording has started and stopped?
+Update the LEDS to show you the status of the board.

 2. Update the example above to start recording when a button is pressed.